Leading Professional Service Firms

 Winter; Q3Q4; 3 credits

 In this course, students discover what it takes to be an effective and successful professional, leading up to crafting a personal plan to kick-start your career.
-This course examines the strategy and leadership challenges firms face, exploring how to create, lead, and thrive in these firms through understanding their internal and external dynamics and developing skills to succeed in these environments.
+This year the course is focused on a topic that most people have relatively little exposure to in their professional career: business development.
+Firms typically have little information on how well a person will do in business development when they are promoted to partner (or the equivalent level).
+Yet managing the firm's largest and most important clients and, even more challenging, developing new ones is one of the primary things partners are expected to do.
+Having the requisite technical skills to deliver high quality work is a necessary but not sufficient condition for success at this stage of a person's career.
+This course will introduce students to some of the key success factors for successful business development at the level of both the firm itself and the individual professional.
+While the focus will be from the perspective of the professional service firm, we will also do so from the client's perspective as well.
 This course covers most professional service businesses that hire HBS students, including management consulting, law, investment banking, private equity, accounting, public relations, asset management/hedge funds, and executive recruiting.
 Designed primarily for those who want either to join a professional firm or to work as an in-house professional for a corporate or non-profit organization, this course will also benefit entrepreneurs who consider starting up a professional firm and managers in the client role who expect to hire professionals.
+The course will be a combination of cases, lectures, outside guests (from both professional service firms and companies who hire them), and a major project on business development.

 Course Content and Organization